 Children who never eat fish should have their food prepared with rapeseed oil and margarine made with rapeseed oil.
 This contains omega-3 fats that can be converted to DHA in the body, to some extent.
+Walnuts and linseed oil also contain omega-3.

-IRON is a nutrient that can be difficult for small children to get enough of.
+Iron is a nutrient that can be difficult for small children to get enough of.
 Iron-enriched porridge or gruel is therefore good, even during your child's second year of life.
 Meat, blood pudding, blood bread, and other blood dishes are also rich in iron.
 Beans, chickpeas, lentils, tofu, and a range of nuts and seeds are vegetarian sources.